go-goyave/goyave/docs_src/src/guide/basics/routing.md

 ## Groups and sub-routers

-Grouping routes makes it easier to define multiple routes having the same prefix and/or middlewares.
+Grouping routes makes it easier to define multiple routes having the same prefix and/or middleware.

 Let's take a simple scenario where we want to implement a user CRUD.
 All our routes will start with `/user`, so we are going to create a sub-router for it:
 ``` go